-Saint Patrick’s grave is also the gravesite of Saint Brigid and Saint Columcille.
+St Patrick’s grave is also the gravesite of St Brigid and St Columcille (or St Columba.
 Together in one place then are Irish religious history’s three most important saints and this makes it a very special place for religious pilgrims.

 I love this drone footage of the grave and the Cathedral.

 Sitting atop the Downpatrick mound on Cathedral Hill is the Down Cathedral.
 The views from across the River Quoile to the Cathedral are impressive.
-There was once a 12th century Benedictine Monastery here (it was built in 1183).
+In the 12th century, this was the site of a Benedictine Monastery (it was built in 1183).
 The original church on this site was dedicated to the Holy Trinity.

 The Church has weathered the turbulent historical times of Northern Ireland, surviving several waves of destroyers, as well as fire and earthquakes.
 The dissolution of the monasteries in 1541 by King Henry VIII led to its abandonment and it became a ruin.
 The fifteenth-century chancel is largely intact and there have been major restorations occurring of this lovely Cathedral since the late 1700s.

-The inside of the church is worth seeing, particularly the pipe organ and organ case, the boxed pews and especially, the Mayer of Munich stained glass windows.
+The inside of the church is worth seeing, particularly the pipe organ and the beautiful organ case, the boxed pews, and especially, the Mayer of Munich stained glass windows.
 One set of stained glass windows show the life of St. Patrick in 39 images.

-The church is open Monday to Saturday from 9.30 am to 4 pm and Sundays from 1 pm to 4 pm and.
-Everything you could ever wish to know about the site can be learned from the lady who runs the gift shop and is always keen to be of service!
+The church is open Monday to Saturday from 9.30 am to 4 pm and Sundays from 1 pm to 4 pm and remains a place of worship.
+Everything tourists could ever wish to know about the site can be learned from the lady who runs the gift shop and is always keen to be of service!

 Download the official Visit Downpatrick brochure for Down Cathedral, the Saint Patrick Centre, and the County Gaol and Museum here